ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 </p>
 </microformat>

+<excerpt>In this tutorial, you will learn how to create a simple chat application that uses WebSockets.</excerpt>

-In this tutorial, we will learn how to create a simple chat application which uses WebSockets.
+In this tutorial, you will learn how to create a simple chat application that uses WebSockets.

 Throughout this tutorial, we will implement a simple chat service, which will consist of two applications: